department-of-veterans-affairs/va.gov-team/products/identity-personalization/authenticated-menu/add-dependents-letter/README.md

-# Project outline: Add links to dependents and letters tools to the authenticated menus
+# Project outline: Add links to dependents and letters tools to the authenticated menu

 **Last Updated: 7/25/2023**